sealuzh/cloud-workbench/README.md

     3. Check whether your deploy key is added with `ssh-add -L`
 2. Ensure you have added the corresponding public key to the config in `install/${YOUR_PROVIDER}/config.yml.secret`
 3. If you are not using `~/.ssh/id_rsa`, update "ssh_options" accordingly in `${REPO_ROOT}/config/deploy/production.rb`
-4. Check your settings with `bundle exec cap production deploy:check`
+4. Check your settings with `bin/cap production deploy:check`

 ## Limitations